LIMITED TIME OFFER BLACK FRIDAYsale

 The amount of blood in your body depends on several factors, including age, weight, and sex.

-The average adult will have anywhere from 8 to 12 pints (1 to 1.5 gallons) of blood, which makes up approximately 10% of an individual's body weight.
+The average adult will have anywhere from eight to 12 pints (one to one and a half gallons) of blood, which makes up approximately 10% of an individual's body weight.

 A newborn baby may have just 1 cup of blood in their body!